Membrane trafficking

 Emily Chan received the Biophysics Graduate Program best oral presentation award.
 Congratulations Emily.

-Mechano-inhibition of Endocytosis Sensitizes Cancer Cells to Fas-induced Apoptosis is accepted for publication in Cell Death and Disease.
+Mechano-inhibition of Endocytosis Sensitizes Cancer Cells to Fas-induced Apoptosis is now accepted for publication in Cell Death and Disease.

-Targeting endocytosis to sensitize cancer cells to programmed cell death is accepted for publication in Biochemical Society Transactions.
+Targeting endocytosis to sensitize cancer cells to programmed cell death is now accepted for publication in Biochemical Society Transactions.

-We raised $1,900 for Pelotonia.
+We have raised $1,900 for Pelotonia.
 Good job team.

-Endocytosis at Extremes: Formation and Internalization of Giant Clathrin-coated Pits Under Elevated Membrane Tension is accepted for publication by Frontiers Molecular Biosciences.
+Endocytosis at Extremes: Formation and Internalization of Giant Clathrin-coated Pits Under Elevated Membrane Tension is now accepted for publication by Frontiers Molecular Biosciences.

 We are interested in hiring postdoctoral scholars, graduate students, and undergraduate students.